Updated: Dec 7, 2022

 Exit Rate - The percentage of exits on a page

 So in short bounce rate is not a Google ranking factor.
 Bounce rate is just a metric it does not directly influence Google rankings.
 The question is: Should you track your website's bounce rate and try to improve it?
 The answer is Yes – because it is one of the important metrics that you can use to understand whether your user is happy and finding the best he's searching for.

 If you find it useful, please do share with others Because Together We’re Learning & Growing.

-And if you wanna know more, you can always refer following related links and other blogs-
+And if you wanna Know More, you can always refer following link -

-And if you are finding Inspiration, do check this…
+And if you are looking for Inspiration, do check this…

 Thank you for reading :-)